VGLoic/metamask-react/README.md

 ## Statuses and behaviour

-The `MetaMaskProvider` will first derive its initial state based on the presence of correctly injected `ethereum` object.
+The `MetaMaskProvider` will first initialise the state with `initializing` status, the `account` and `chainId` will be `null`.
+A synchronization is performed in order to derive the MetaMask state.

-If the `ethereum` object is not present, the initial status will be `unavailable` and no synchronisation is made.
+If the `ethereum` object is not present or if it is the one associated to MetaMask, the synchronisation will change the status to `unavailable`.

-Otherwise, the initial status will be `initializing` and a synchronisation is made in order to check if MetaMask has already connected accounts for the application.
+Otherwise, a check is performed in order to detect if MetaMask has already connected accounts for the application.

-In case of no accounts connected, the status will be `unabled`, otherwise the status will be `enabled`.
+In case of no connected accounts, the status will be `unabled`, otherwise the status will be `enabled`.

 Here is an abstract on the different statuses:
+- `initializing`: the provider is currently initializing by synchronizing with MetaMask
 - `unavailable`: MetaMask is not available, nothing will be done
-- `initializing`: the provider is currently initializing by synchronizing with MetaMask
 - `notConnected`: MetaMask is available but not connected to the application
 - `connected`: MetaMask is connected to the application
 - `connecting`: the connection of your accounts to the application is ongoing